DevKitty-io/USB-Nugget-Payloads/README.md

 ### Payloads
 - **PwnKit_Cred_Changer**: Uses the PwnKit exploit to change root creds on a Linux machine, disables user input, and delivers a devastating rickroll.

+- **ScreenShare MacOS Chrome**: Script to share a victim's screen via Chrome on MacOS

+- **ScreenShare MacOS Firefox**: Script to share a victim's screen via Firefox on MacOS